deliodc/Easy-press-button-reader/README.md

 # Easy-press-button-reader
-Arduino simple script for read a push button signals,
+Arduino simple script for read a push button signals.